 Accessing linked items

-Files will open in the default app associated to the file or file type.
-The icon to the left of the link will indicate what application that is.
+If the linked item is a file, it will open in the default app associated with the file or file type.
+The icon to the left of the link indicates what app that is.

-This can be overridden for a single file or a whole type by using “Get Info” in the Finder to change the application assigned to open the file
+This can be overridden for a single file or a whole type by using “Get Info” in the Finder to change the app assigned to open the file

-When you hold down on the command (⌘) key, you can see that each of the first 9 links has a number on its right.
+When you press the command (⌘) key, you can see that each of the first 9 links has a number on its right.
 You can access the first link with ⌘1, the second with ⌘2, and so on to ⌘9.

 You can also quickly select linked items by typing the number key corresponding to the item without command (⌘).